 Step 1: wash and dry the fruit.

 Step 2: peel (if necessary) and slice or cut into bite-sized pieces.
-Note: for stone fruit such as peaches, nectarines, and apricots, place the fruit (2 – 3 pieces at a time) in a large pot of boiling water for 30 seconds – 1 minute, remove to an ice bath, as described in the freezing vegetables directions above, and then peel.
+Note: for stone fruit such as peaches, nectarines, and apricots, place the fruit (2 – 3 pieces at a time) in a large pot of boiling water for 30 seconds – 1 minute, remove to an ice bath, as described in the freezing vegetables directions above, and then peel and slice or chop.

 Step 3: Line a baking sheet with parchment paper (this will help prevent sticking) and lay the slices out on a baking sheet in a single layer.